State Management in React Applications

 If you can step back and observe this at a high level… often, this basic CRUD behavior (fetching data, mutating data, then re-fetching data because we know it's stale now) is the majority of an application's state.

-The way these data-fetching libraries work is they cache the response of each API endpoint that's getting requests from your app.
-The basic idea is when you have multiple components consuming the same endpoint data - the API only gets hit once instead of 3 times (once when each component is rendered).
+The way these data-fetching libraries work to simplify your state manager - is they cache the response of each API endpoint that's getting requests from your app and let you easily re-access the response.
+The basic idea is when you have multiple components consuming the same endpoint data - the API only gets hit once instead of 3 times (once when each component is rendered) and that response is turned into a global state that gets shared.

 The library only needs you to pass the URL string and some options that dictate when the cache should be cleared + refetched.
 The cache provides you a global store to consume data from in your components, albeit, a pretty simple one that expects all of your data is coming from an API.